stephenberry/glaze/docs/rpc/repe-buffer.md

 # REPE Buffer Handling

-The `glaze/rpc/repe/buffer.hpp` header provides ASIO-independent functions for serializing and deserializing REPE messages to and from raw byte buffers.
+The `glaze/rpc/repe/buffer.hpp` and `glaze/rpc/repe/repe.hpp` headers provide ASIO-independent functions for serializing and deserializing REPE messages to and from raw byte buffers.
 This enables use of REPE messages in contexts beyond direct socket I/O, such as:

 - Plugin systems with C ABI boundaries
 - Message queues and brokers